tc39/notes/meetings/2019-07/july-24.md

 MB: (Presents slides) Are we ready for Stage 4?

-LBR: I have a meta question—what happens if an editor finds something (i.e. has feedback) and it’s in Stage 4?
+LEO: I have a meta question—what happens if an editor finds something (i.e. has feedback) and it’s in Stage 4?

 MB: Then we change the PR and address the feedback.
 If the feedback is significant, in that rare case, we could bring back to Stage 3, but I think that should be rare because normally Stage 3 already has a rigorous review.

-LBR: Thanks—just wanted to ask for TC39 in general, what should our plan be if there is some feedback at the late stage.
+LEO: Thanks—just wanted to ask for TC39 in general, what should our plan be if there is some feedback at the late stage.
 Thank you for this great feature.

 YK: I was noticing that the name for `Promise.allSettled` is long, which is not problematic necessarily, just strange.